Bentleyj/BeyondPhotography/README.md

 ### Day 89

-I want to try different effects on thresholds. today I revistied my Swirl effect and made us turn one way below a brightness threshold and the other way above it.
+I want to try different effects on thresholds. today I revisited my Swirl effect and made us turn one way below a brightness threshold and the other way above it.
 The effect isn't very nice but I want to experiment with more effects on thresholds to get a feel for what might be cool.

 ### Day 90